Un-Jam your Strippit Super 30/30 & Custom 18/30 Punch Press Machine Un-Jam-Strippit-Super-30-30-Punch-Press-Machine

 you are Out--Of--Business as they are NOT Manufactured anymore!

-with 2 Good Holder-Places f or my 1 1/4" & 3 1/2" Swing-Arm Holders,
+2 Good Wood-Box Holder-Places for Both of my 1 1/4" & 3 1/2" Swing-Arm Holders.

 If Operator & Maintenance Guys Bothered to Read Machine Manual,

-You Do Have a Machine Manual Right??? )
+( You Do Have a Machine Manual, Right??? )

 they would see they could-have